thechnet/une/DOCUMENTATION.md

 #### 3.3.1 Equality and Inequality

-Integers, floating-point numbers, strings, lists, objects, and Void can be compared for equality using `==`.
-Each comparison evaluates to *true* if the data type and the value are the same.
+Types can be compared for equality using `==`.
+Each comparison evaluates to *true* if the type and the value are the same.

 Exceptions are comparisons between integers and floating-point numbers with the same numerical value: